 Global Health Clinical Impact

 By participating in the delivery of health services to individuals and populations in environments with limited access to medical resources, IU School of Medicine with the IU Center for Global Health and other partners is helping to build health systems that eliminate health disparities locally and worldwide.
-Faculty physicians and medical researchers are key stakeholders actively informing global health strategies with leading organizations and institutions, including the World Health Organization, UNAIDS, the American Association of Tropical Medicine and Hygiene, the American Society of Clinical Oncology, and the National Institutes of Health.
+Faculty physicians and medical researchers are key stakeholders actively informing global health strategies with leading organizations and institutions, including the World Health Organization, UNAIDS, the American Association of Tropical Medicine and Hygiene, Fogarty International Center, the American Society of Clinical Oncology, and the National Institutes of Health.

 The Power of Academic Medicine on Global Health